rtuin/pla/README.md

 # Pla

+Pla helps you automate workflows in a very simple way.
+Much like make, but with a yaml file structure.

-Coder's simplest workflow automation tool.
+It's a coder's simplest workflow automation tool.

 ## Install